rhdtownsend/msg/docs/source/appendices/grid-tools/ferre_to_specint.rst

 Description
 -----------

-The :command:`ferre_to_specint` tool extracts a series of flux spectra from a data file in `FERRE <http://www.as.utexas.edu/~hebe/ferre>`__ format, and writes them to :f-schema:`specint` files.
+The :program:`ferre_to_specint` tool extracts a series of flux spectra from a data file in `FERRE <http://www.as.utexas.edu/~hebe/ferre>`__ format, and writes them to :f-schema:`specint` files.
 Output files have the name :file:`SPECINT_PREFIX-NNNNNNNN.h5`, where